ETO Logo

 Patent citations

-• We use a set of models to generate each article's relevance score for every subject in the list.
+• Each subject has a relevance score indicating how relevant the article is to that subject.
+We use a set of models to generate each article's relevance score for every subject we monitor.

 • Finally, we designate each article’s highest-scoring general subject as that article’s overall subject.
 This overall subject is used (for example) to generate cluster colors in the Map of Science.

-Emerging topics
+Emerging subjects

 Unique identifiers

-• The MAC’s data sources sometimes include unique identifier codes for articles, authors, or institutions.
+• The MAC’s data sources sometimes include unique identifier codes for articles, authors, or organizations.
 These may be proprietary (i.e., codes used by vendors to identify articles within that vendor’s datasets only) or public.

 • We aggregate the unique identifiers associated with each article across all sources and include them in the MAC.
 In some cases, we also use these identifiers for deduplication.